codeforbtv/big-heavy-world-kiosk-player/README.md

 * All thumbnails were prefixed with "t "
 * All full-sized images were prefixed with "i "

+If you have access to a program that allows for uploading of files to directories, you may wish to organize the files into directories, and modify the appropriate code in script.js.

 All audio files provided to me already had as their first n characters digits which specified the order in which they were to be played.
 This kept them segregated and unique.